affinidi/affinidi-trust-registry-rs/README.md

 #### 1. Generate Environment Secrets

 Generate the required DIDs and keys for local development.
-This command will inject secrets into `.env.example` and `testing/.env.test.example`.
+This command will inject secrets into `.env` and `.env.test`.

 ```bash
 cargo run --bin generate-secrets --features dev-tools